ibm-cloud-docs/vmwaresolutions/shared/shared_overview.md

 When you create or deploy vApps or VMs, you can select either an unencrypted or encrypted storage policy.
 Each option has six different tiers of storage available, depending on the storage performance required.

 Storage policy availability can vary by region and deployment topology.
-On the VMware Shared order page, click the **About** tab to view available storage policy offerings.
 {: note}

 #### Unencrypted storage policy options